Pumpkin Cream Cold Brew

 - 2 cups cold brew

-- 2 teaspoons vanilla coffee syrup (see notes)
+- 2 teaspoons vanilla coffee syrup (see notes) or brown sugar syrup

 - Pumpkin cream cold foam, above